-Advantexe is a training and consulting firm that specializes in the design, development, and delivery of simulation-centric talent development engagements that focus on Business Acumen develop ment.
-Based our work with cross functional teams, new hires, emerging leaders, and some of the top business leaders around the world, here is how we are defining business acumen.
+Advantexe is a training and consulting firm that specializes in the design, development, and delivery of simulation-centric talent development engagements that focus on Business Acumen development.
+Based on our work with cross-functional teams, new hires, emerging leaders, and some of the top business leaders around the world, here is how we are defining business acumen.

 Business Acumen is a deep and applicable understanding of the system of how a business achieves its goals and objectives.
 It includes a thorough understanding of the levers that create and position a value proposition to customers and it drives profitability, cash flow, and shareholder value.
 Specifically, the definition is an understanding and awareness of how to think about and successfully make the right business decisions.
 The term business acumen should be broken down into two primary areas:

 - Industry-specific knowledge and skills

 - Understanding and impacting the Profit & Loss Statement, the Balance Sheet, and the Cash Flow Statement,

 - Comprehending the industry ecosystem and local market (customers),